 Merlin waved his hand idly.
 "It's a common assumption, so don't let it bother you.
 Actually, Sam and I used to be a casual pair when we were at the university together, but we've not been a couple for years now.
 We're close, but we're just friends and now she's one of my employees."

 "Ah, okay.
 So what's this about her and Jiro showering together… again, you said?"

 The wolf chuckled and just shook his head.
 "I won't go into the whole story, but on her first morning on board the Horizon, she heard a shower running from an open cabin door and thought it was me.
-Thinking she and I might still have our old connection, she decided to share the shower, only to discover it was Jiro instead!"
+Thinking she and I might still have our old connection, she decided to share my shower, only to discover it was Jiro instead!"
 Ivy's eyes crinkled in amusement.
-"Standing there naked in front of her already in the shower, Jiro thought to tease her by inviting her to join him.
+"Standing in front of her already in the shower, Jiro thought to tease her by inviting her to join him.
 To his surprise, she did!"

 The lynx put a hand up to her mouth.
 "And they told you about it?" she asked incredulously.
 "I think I would have kept it a secret!"

 Merlin snickered.
-"They probably would have, but neither of them thought to shut the door; I found them in there together."
+"They probably would have, but neither of them thought to shut the cabin door; I found them in there together."

 "What did you do?"